geraldOslo/EndodonticMeasurements/README.md

-This is plain old ImageJ version of the plugin with updates.
-I never got the Maven version to work, so I gave ut that approach.
+# Endodontic Measurements 2.0
+This is the modernized version of the Endodontic Measurements plugin for ImageJ.
+Version 2.0 features a completely refactored Swing-based UI, improved robustness, and dynamic scaling for better visibility on various screen resolutions.

 I have a working version of this Plugin, and it has already been used in some research:<br>
 Jordal, K et al. (2021) [1].